gbv/jskos-server/README.md

 > Web service to access [JSKOS] data.

-JSKOS Server is a web server for [JSKOS] data.
-It is currently under development.
+JSKOS Server implements the JSKOS API web service and storage for [JSKOS] data such as controlled vocabularies, concepts, and concept mappings.

 ## Table of Contents
 - [Install](#install)